kamil12345520/evssystem/README.md

 -what is the difference between echo and print in the PHP -What is the use of header function
 -what we can use in concatination operator in PHP.

+# Before Install Laravel Only First Time:
+- Download Composer ..
+- composer global require laravel/installer

+# Laravel Installation:
+- Laravel new evssystem
+- For Run Project: php artisan serve
+- Steps For Install Laravel:
+- Install Xampp
+----Install Composer And RUn This command: composer global require laravel/installer
+----For Create New Project In Laravel: Laravel new project-name